-Annually, as part of Dynamic Capital Adequacy Testing ("DCAT"), the Company assesses the strength of its capital position under plausible adverse scenarios, including mitigating management actions.
+Annually, as part of DCAT, the Company assesses the strength of its capital position under plausible adverse scenarios, including mitigating management actions.
 These scenarios reflect the Company's business plans and risk profile.

 In Canada, OSFI has established a capital adequacy measure for life insurance companies incorporated under the Insurance Companies Act (Canada) and their subsidiaries, known as the Life Insurance Capital Adequacy Test ("LICAT").
-Prior to January 1, 2018, the former capital regulatory guideline was the Minimum Continuing Capital and Surplus Requirement ("MCCSR") ratio.
 OSFI requires life insurance companies to maintain a minimum Core ratio of 55% and a Total Ratio of 90%.
 OSFI has established supervisory target levels of 70% for Core and 100% for Total Capital.
 The LICAT ratio as at December 31 in the following table was above the levels that would require any regulatory or corrective action.
-Comparative figures and percentage of changes are not shown as LICAT is a new OSFI guidance and it is under prospectively application.

-2018
+2019 2018

-Available capital (A+B) \$ 253,372
+Available capital (A+B) \$ 264,934 \$ 253,372

-Tier 1 Capital А 192,274
+Tier 1 Capital А 192,067 192,274

-Tier 2 Capital В 61,098
+Tier 2 Capital В 72,867 61,098

-Surplus allowance and eligible deposits С 210,349
+Surplus allowance and eligible deposits С 260,691 210,349

-Base solvency buffer D 392,819
+Base solvency buffer D 446,595 392,819

-Total ratio (%) ([A+B+C] / D) x 100 118.05%
+Total ratio (%) ([A+B+C] / D) x 100 117.70% 118.05%

-13. Premiums
+14. Premiums

-The following table provides a breakdown of gross premiums and premiums ceded under reinsurance arrangements by line of business:
+The following table provides a breakdown of gross premiums and premiums ceded under reinsurance arrangements from continuing operations by line of business: